-Both of these are addressed to the fathers in the household and, by extension, to anyone in authority over that child.
+Both of these are addressed to the fathers in the household and, by extension, to anyone in authority over that a young one.
 Those in authority are commanded, not suggested, to not provoke (abuse) them until he or she becomes violently angry or in a rage of frustration.
 To act in such a way toward a child would be against the will of God.

 If a child is provoked, even for his own good (as some would argue), this is permitted but that is not what God demands.
 So I would have to say from these two scriptures that people in authority should not abuse these blessings from God for any reason.

 As parents we must always teach in love and discipline with justice without taking advantage of our God-given position of authority.
 This does not mean an adult should be passive and not correct a child for unacceptable behavior because that would also be a sign of being unloving and abusive.

 One of the primary problems for each generation is to figure out what it considers abusive.
 In the modern English dictionaries the definition is to attack verbally, to misuse or mistreat someone.
 This can be manifested in verbal insults, physical battery (although spanking done in love and for the good of the child is permitted), emotional and psychological mistreatment because of lies and hypocrisy, and spiritual deception.